shreyasavant/tissuemnist/README.md

 - Python 3.8+
 - PyTorch 2.0.0+
-- CUDA-capable GPU (optional, but recommended for transformer models)
+- CUDA-capable GPU (optional, recommended for transformer models) (Our Models are saved with CUDA)

 ## 🚀 Installation